 The increase in the income tax would be accompanied by a cut in the state sales tax, which is a more regressive form of tax than the income tax, from 6.25 percent to 4.5 percent, with that revenue targeted specifically to public works projects.
-It’s somewhat surprising that the gas tax, stagnant since 1993, was not factored in, but it is possible a legislative proposal to hike the gas tax somewhat to keep the income tax rate at or below 6 percent may emerge.

 While the governor’s proposal to raise income taxes will bring the term "Taxachusetts" out of mothballs, the sales tax cut and the factoring in of local taxes will leave Massachusetts roughly comparable to its New England neighbors (slightly ahead of New Hampshire, about even with Connecticut and Rhode Island and slightly behind Maine and Vermont) and well behind neighboring New York in total tax burden.
 The governor promises that the revenue raised would be distributed equally, and given the part-time Richmond resident’s knowledge of and affection for the Berkshires we believe he would work with legislators to assure that Boston and vicinity don’t hoard the funds.